-Apogee Therapeutics, Inc., together with its consolidated subsidiary (collectively, "Apogee" or the "Company"), a successor to Apogee Therapeutics, LLC, is a biotechnology company seeking to develop differentiated biologics for the treatment of atopic dermatitis, asthma, chronic obstructive pulmonary disease and related inflammatory and immunology indications with high unmet need.
-The Company's antibody programs are designed to overcome limitations of existing therapies by leveraging clinically validated mechanisms and incorporating advanced antibody engineering to optimize half-life and other properties designed.
+Apogee Therapeutics, Inc., together with its consolidated subsidiary (collectively, "Apogee" or the "Company"), a successor to Apogee Therapeutics, LLC, is a clinical-stage biotechnology company advancing novel biologics with potential for differentiated efficacy and dosing in the largest inflammatory and immunology ("I&I") markets, including for the treatment of atopic dermatitis ("AD"), asthma, chronic obstructive pulmonary disease ("COPD") and other I&I indications.
+Apogee's antibody programs are designed to overcome limitations of existing therapies by targeting well-established mechanisms of action and incorporating advanced antibody engineering to optimize half-life and other properties.

 The Company commenced its operations in February 2022 as a Delaware limited liability company named Apogee Therapeutics, LLC.
-The Company was founded by leading healthcare investors, Fairmount Funds and Venrock Healthcare Capital Partners and has since assembled a management team of drug developers with significant experience in clinical development.
+The Company was founded by leading healthcare investors, Fairmount Funds and Venrock Healthcare Capital Partners and has since assembled a management team of drug developers and an executive team with significant experience in clinical development, manufacturing of biologics and leading public biopharmaceutical company operations, financing and transactions.
 As a result of the Reorganization (as defined below) and in connection with the Company's initial public offering ("IPO") in July 2023, the Company directly wholly owns the assets of Apogee Therapeutics, LLC, including the stock of its subsidiary.
 In addition, the Company engages third parties, including Paragon Therapeutics, Inc. ("Paragon"), who is also a related party, to perform ongoing research and development and other services on its behalf.

 In February 2022, the Company entered into an antibody discovery and option agreement with Paragon, which was subsequently amended in November 2022 (as amended, the "2022 Option Agreement").
 Under the terms of the 2022 Option Agreement, Paragon identifies, evaluates and develops antibodies directed against certain mutually agreed therapeutic targets of interest to the Company.
-The 2022 Option Agreement initially included two selected targets, IL-13 and IL-4R α , and was subsequently amended in November 2022 to include an additional selected target, OX40L.
+The 2022 Option Agreement initially included two selected targets, IL-13 and IL-4Rα, and was subsequently amended in November 2022 to include an additional selected target, OX40L.
 Under the 2022 Option Agreement, the Company has the exclusive option to, on a research program-by-research program basis, be granted an exclusive, worldwide license to all of Paragon's rights, title and interest in and to the intellectual property resulting from the applicable research program to develop, manufacture and commercialize the antibodies and products directed to the selected targets.
-In November 2023, the Company entered into an additional antibody discovery and option agreement with Paragon (the "2023 Option Agreement" and, together with the 2022 Option Agreement, collectively the "Option Agreements").
+In November 2023, the Company entered into an additional antibody discovery and option agreement for the newly disclosed thymic stromal lymphopoietin ("TSLP") target with Paragon (the "2023 Option Agreement" and, together with the 2022 Option Agreement, collectively the "Option Agreements").
 Under the terms of the 2023 Option Agreement, Paragon identifies, evaluates and develops antibodies directed against certain mutually agreed therapeutic targets of interest to the Company.